silasyudi/restboot-bundle/README_PT_BR.md

     ...
 ```

-### Gerencie facilment a transação do Doctrine
+### Gerencie facilmente a transação do Doctrine

-Com a *annotation* @Transaction, a verbosidade do gerenciamento de transaço do Doctrine é reduzida.
+Com a *annotation* @Transaction, a verbosidade do gerenciamento de transação do Doctrine é reduzida.

 #### Exemplo sem SymfonyBoot: